Everything we know about the alleged attack on Jussie Smollett

 On Thursday morning, hours after the airing of Smollett's ABC News interview, Chicago police announced that "through meticulous investigation" they had identified two persons of interest.

-"These individuals are not yet suspects but were in area of concern and are being questioned," a police spokesman said in a tweet.
+The men being questioned by police were two Nigerian brothers that investigators said were the same two men seen in the surveillance video pictures they had released.

-Later, police said they searched at least one property in connection with their investigation but that they still have no motive for the attack.
+Later, police said they searched at least one property in connection with their investigation but said they still had no motive for the attack.

+Guglielimi said Friday that two brothers had been arrested on suspicion that they may have been involved in a crime, but they hadn't been charged in the attack.

 'Pleased there is progress'